-In recent years, largely as a result of baby-boomers' estate planning, Canadian land conservation organization have witnessed an increasing level of interest in conservation among American landowners, like you.
+In recent years, largely because of baby-boomers' estate planning, Canadian land conservation organization have witnessed an increasing level of interest in conservation among American landowners, like you.
 These potential donors' primary motivation is protecting the lands they love.
 In addition, they often have financial considerations and objectives.
-In order to achieve all their goals, American donors usually want their gift to be eligible for US income and/or estate tax benefits.
+To achieve all their goals, American donors usually want their gift to be eligible for U.S. income and/or estate tax benefits.